zachhorton/Trigger-Discipline/README.md

-# 2023 Training Sessions - Test Data Factories
+# 2023 Training Sessions - Trigger Discipline

-This training will cover a few types of data factories from simple to complex
+This training will cover a trigger handlers (TriggerX and fflib)

 ## Training Session Recording